-- o owns 100 percent of our general partner, which means that, historically, El Paso Corporation and its affiliates have employed the personnel who operate our businesses.
-We reimburse our general partner and its affiliates for the costs they incur on our behalf, and we pay our general partner its proportionate share of distributions -- relating to its one percent general partnership interest and the related incentive distributions -- we make to our partners each calendar quarter. - o is a significant stakeholder in us -- it owns approximately 24.6 percent, or 11,674,245, of our common units (decreased from 26.5 percent as a result of our April 2003 common unit offering), all 10,937,500 of our newly issued Series C units, which we issued in November 2002 for \$350 million, all 124,584 of our outstanding Series B preference units with a liquidation value at April 30, 2003 of \$162 million, and our one percent general partner interest.
-As holders of some of our common units and all of our Series C units, subsidiaries of El Paso Corporation receive their proportionate share of distributions we make to our partners each calendar quarter. - o is a customer of ours.
-As with other large energy companies, we have entered into a number of contracts with El Paso Corporation and its affiliates. - o has in the past publicly announced its intention to use us as its primary vehicle for growth and development of its midstream energy business; however, El Paso Corporation is neither contractually nor legally bound to use us as its primary vehicle for growth and development of midstream energy assets, and may reconsider its relationship with us at any time, without notice.
+- + owns 100 percent of our general partner, which means that, historically, El Paso Corporation and its affiliates have employed the personnel who operate our businesses.
+We reimburse our general partner and its affiliates for the costs they incur on our behalf, and we pay our general partner its proportionate share of distributions -- relating to its one percent general partnership interest and the related incentive distributions -- we make to our partners each calendar quarter. - + is a significant stakeholder in us -- it owns approximately 24.0 percent, or 11,674,245, of our common units (decreased from 26.5 percent as a result of our April and May 2003 common unit offerings), all 10,937,500 of our newly issued Series C units, which we issued in November 2002 for \$350 million, all 124,324 of our outstanding Series B preference units, after adjustment for the May contribution of Series B preference units associated with the May common unit offering, with a liquidation value at April 30, 2003 of \$162 million and our one percent general partner interest.
+As holders of some of our common units and all of our Series C units, subsidiaries of El Paso Corporation receive their proportionate share of distributions we make to our partners each calendar quarter. - + is a customer of ours.
+As with other large energy companies, we have entered into a number of contracts with El Paso Corporation and its affiliates. - + has in the past publicly announced its intention to use us as its primary vehicle for growth and development of its midstream energy business; however, El Paso Corporation is neither contractually nor legally bound to use us as its primary vehicle for growth and development of midstream energy assets, and may reconsider its relationship with us at any time, without notice.